michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

-## Making Data
+## Making Data & Data Types

-### Making Data 03: Geocoding coordinates and street addresses
+### Geocoding coordinates and street addresses

 #### Premise

-In this exercise you are going to map locations related to music in the borough of the Bronx by geocoding – converting tabular data into spatial mapping files.
+In this exercise you are going to map locations related to music in the Bronx by geocoding – converting tabular data into spatial mapping files.
 First, you will take geographic coordinates and display them visually.
 Then you will take a list of street addresses and locate them by using a geolocation service, matching up the addresses against a database of locations.

 By the end of this tutorial, you will be able to:
 * Find data with a spatial component